datacarpentry/sql-ecology-lesson/episodes/02-sql-aggregation.md

 Here the `COUNT` command includes all six records (even those with NULL values), but the `SUM` only includes the 4 records with data in the `weight` field, giving us an incorrect average.
-However, our strategy *will* work if we modify the count command slightly:
+However, our strategy *will* work if we modify the `COUNT` command slightly:

     SELECT SUM(weight), COUNT(weight), SUM(weight)/COUNT(weight)
     FROM summer_2000